AlexeyYevtushik/auto_job_finder/README.md

 python -m src.run_pipeline
 ```
 First run will take a lot of time (1 - 3 hours), after finish it will close:
-1) Run
+1) Run.
-2) Login to justjoin.it in opened Chromium browser (you have 5 minutes to login)
+2) Log in to justjoin.it in an open Chromium browser (you have 5 minutes to log in).
-3) Wait (sometimes Chromium browsers will appear - finds link to vacansies, checks vacansy, easy apply vacancy scripts).
+3) Wait (sometimes Chromium browsers will appear - find links to vacancies, check vacancies and easy apply vacancy scripts).
-4) In data/manual_work.jsonl you will have final vacansies urls to work manually (Temporary, planning browser_use)
+4) In data/manual_work.jsonl, you will have final vacancies URLs to work manually (Temporary, planning browser_use).
+5) Next day or week - run it again.
+It will take much less time, as it works only with new vacancies.

 ## Status:
-S5 - Create possibility to apply by browser_use
+S5 - Create a possibility to apply by browser_use